South Lake Union Streetcar: Fares

-Both streetcar lines charge a single-ride fare of $2.25 for adults, $1.50 for youth and low-income passholders, and $1 for seniors and qualified disability card carriers.
+Both streetcar lines charge a single-ride fare of $2.25 for adults and $1 for low-income passholders, seniors, and qualified disability card carriers; passengers under the age of 18 ride for free as part of a statewide transit program that began in 2022.
 Fares can be paid using the regional ORCA card, a smartphone pass, or paper tickets printed by ticket vending machines at stations, which accept paper cash, coins, and credit cards.
 The streetcar system also offers a day pass option that allows for unlimited rides within the service day.
 ORCA card readers were added to the streetcar in April 2014, to replace an honor system used by cardholders.
 The fare was last changed in March 2015, with a slight reduction to match bus and light rail fares.
+Fares are enforced with random checks by Metro personnel through a proof of payment system.

 Rolling stock and maintenance

 The South Lake Union Streetcar uses four streetcars built by Inekon in the Czech Republic.
 The first three vehicles, numbered 301 to 303, were manufactured in 2007 and are based on the 12 Trio model.
 The vehicles were colored red, orange, and purple before being wrapped in advertisements.
 The fourth vehicle, numbered 407, is a Type 121 Trio that was manufactured in 2015 as part of the same fleet as the First Hill Line.
 The streetcars are 66 ft long, weigh 66,000 lbs, and have capacity for 140 passengers (30 seated, 110 standing).
 They are equipped with a mechanical bridge plate and ramp for wheelchairs that is deployed upon passenger request via a set of buttons.
 The first generation of vehicles lack bicycle racks, but bicycles are allowed on board.

 The streetcar vehicles are stored and maintained at a facility on Harrison Street east of Fairview Avenue, which was constructed in 2006–07.
 The garage and storage tracks serve up to six vehicles and are connected to the streetcar line by a two-block spur track on Harrison Street.
 As part of the Center City Connector project, the operations and maintenance facility is planned to be expanded with a new building and set of storage tracks to accommodate up to ten vehicles.
 The city government received a proposal from a private real estate developer to build an office tower atop the new building as part of a $13 million lease agreement, which was deferred for later consideration.